gygilab/MPToolkit/README.md

 - The peptide ID
 - Number of sites scored
-- Number of mod permutations considered
+- Number of peptides or mod permutations considered
 - The top scoring annotated peptide
 - The score of the top peptide
 - Site positions for up to six mods